cosmos/cosmos-sdk/docs/run-node/txs.md

 ### Signing a Transaction

 Signing a transaction using the CLI requires the unsigned transaction to be saved in a file.
-Let's assume the unsigned transaction is in a file called `unsigned_tx.json` in the current directory (see previous paragraph on how to save a transaction into a file).
+Let's assume the unsigned transaction is in a file called `unsigned_tx.json` in the current directory (see previous paragraph on how to do that).
 Then, simply run the following command:

 ```bash
 simd tx sign unsigned_tx.json --chain-id my-test-chain --keyring-backend test --from $MY_VALIDATOR_ADDRESS